christofmuc/dw8000_wav2syx/README.md

 # Introduction

-This is a little command line tool that allows you to convert files stored in the [Korg DW-8000](https://en.wikipedia.org/wiki/Korg_DW-8000) specific WAV format into much easier to handle MIDI Sysex SYX files.
+This is a little command line tool that allows you to convert files stored in the [Korg DW-8000](https://en.wikipedia.org/wiki/Korg_DW-8000) specific WAV format into much easier to handle MIDI sysex SYX files.

-The Korg DW8000 synthesizer is from an area, when tape storage for computer data was still the cheapest and therefore most widespread option.
+The Korg DW8000 synthesizer is from an era when tape storage for computer data was still the cheapest and therefore most widespread option.
 Think Commodore C64 or Sinclair Spectrum, which stored programs and data on common audio tapes, in Sinclair's case even on standard audio hardware like a casette recorder that will already have been in the household back in 1982.

 As the tape is really just a storage for audio data, nowadays this data is usually kept in WAV format, which is the digitized version of the data.
 But the Korg DW8000 also supports a full MIDI implmentation, and actually it is much nicer to work with MIDI and its digital serial data than with WAV files.